 First, let’s see what a home inspector does and then we’ll look at what a structural engineer does.

 A Home Inspector is someone who has either been trained in the building sciences and how each system of a home operates OR in some cases, have many years building and repairing systems in homes.
 And in some cases, both!

-By definition, a home inspector is a individual who is a Generalist.
+By definition, a home inspector is an individual who is a Generalist.
 He or she knows the systems of a home and how they should work together and signs when these systems are not performing as they should.
-Some of these systems include the plumbing, electrical, wall systems, structural system as well as individual components of these systems such as furnaces, service panels, insulation, ventilation and air conditioning just to name a few.
+Some of these systems include the plumbing, electrical, wall systems, structural system as well as individual components of these systems such as furnaces, service panels, insulation, ventilation, and air conditioning just to name a few.

 In short, a home inspector is a jack of all trades.
 Knowing about each system in a home and able to throw up a red flag on any system or component if they see something that doesn’t appear normal.